 Are you a “creature of habit”… and if so… are those habits good habits, or ones you really wish you could break?
 Don’t you wish that your piano students could be “creatures of habit” when it came to piano practice… that some inexplicable force would result in them ending up on their piano benches every single day?

-Today’s practice printable is towards the end of the post but don’t skip over this next part… it’s real good!
+Today’s practice printable is towards the end of the post but don’t skip over this next part… it’s really good!

 In reading about habits (I know… I really need to just read a good novel one day instead) I came across an article written by Gregori Ciotti.
 In his explanation of how to build good habits, he discusses what he calls Macro Goals (large achievements you hope to one day reach) and Micro Quotas (the minimum amount of effort or work you need to do each day to make your goal happen).
 He states “Quotas make each day approachable, and your goals become achievable because of this.”